The Criterion Collection 850

-The show is a slightly arty drama about alienation and despair, a movie about psychology told with images, not words..
+The show is a slightly arty drama about alienation and despair, told with images, not words..
 Mary Ann is a sensitive soul overwhelmed by what psychologists call the ‘blatant indifference’ of the world — a sickness that preys upon lonely city dwellers in particular.
 Mary Ann is initially shy but optimistic.
 The sight of two lovers on the subway cheers her as she skips on the way home.
 But after her attack she feels profoundly alone.
 As Mary Ann doesn’t explain her actions in dialogue, we must stretch to understand why she chooses to drop out of school.
 Are the lectures now irrelevant in her changed world?
 When she moves into the horrible rented room, is she trying to disappear?
 Does she no longer feel worthy of her surroundings?
 What is she looking for, exactly?
-I assume that viewers more sensitive than I will have even better theories.
+Viewers more sensitive than I will have even better theories.

 Some material is a little predictable.
 Mary Ann experiences a weird dream with a couple of surreal, disturbing images that are perhaps too cut & dried for viewers with little patience for warmed-over Dalí.
 The film’s real strength comes when the lonely Mary Ann and Mike struggle to communicate in the confined space of Mike’s room.
 Something happens in the relationship — he desperately needs somebody to care for, to share a life with him.
 The acting of Baker and Ralph Meeker in these scenes, where neither person knows how to express their feelings clearly, is remarkable.
 Meeker’s movie roles rarely showed his range as an actor, and this show is an exception.

 Criterion calls the movie ‘a complex exploration of the physical and emotional effects of trauma,’ and various people reaching for answers bring up the phenomenon of the Stockholm Syndrome.
-Although Mary Ann’s reaction to the rape is exceedingly well depicted, the movie is far more than a literal case study of a violated woman.
+The not a literal case study of a violated woman.
 It’s really about the modern crisis of angst and alienation — a desire to escape from people, reality, one’s own body, the horrible world itself.
 Some viewers will label Something Wild as a crude rape fantasy, that says that women need to be dominated and that brutish men are only expressing their need for companionship.
 That’s a predictable reaction, but it misses the film’s point altogether.
 This is not a movie about a woman who goes nuts and has to find her way back to ‘Normal,’ to the way things were.
 In this crazy world, things happen.
 People change, make choices and find relationships that can’t be explained in twenty words or less, that other people (or a judge) aren’t going to understand.
 Garfein and co-writer Alex Karmel tried to build the conventional reaction into the picture through Mildred Dunnock’s heartbreakingly uncomprehending mother: “You mean you’re not coming home?”
 If the movie has a lesson, it’s that with people, anything can happen.

 Something Wild will remind many viewers of William Wyler’s kidnap drama The Collector.
-But almost the same ‘non-PC’ situation crops up in Pedro Almodóvar’s Spanish comedy ¡Átame!
+But almost the same situation crops up in Pedro Almodóvar’s Spanish comedy ¡Átame!
 (Tie Me Up!
 Tie Me Down!, 1990).
 An earnest, lovesick mental patient (Antonio Banderas) kidnaps a drug-taking suicidal porn star and holds her prisoner until she comes clean and falls in love with him.
 Even though the film is an unadulterated farce, to some degree based on Don Quixote, audiences in 1990 rejected it on grounds of misogynistic sexism.
-People always say that they’re for artistic freedom, yet still demand that their subjective personal values be upheld.
+People always say that they’re for artistic freedom, and then expect that their subjective personal values be upheld.